tjvsonsbeek/mma_assignment1/README.md

 5. Run the dashboard with the following command: "python main_window.py"
 6. Tip: if you get the following output and images don't show: 'pixmap is a null pixmap', the path to the images of you dataset is incorrect.

-**Note** In case you get the following error while installing on ubuntu ```qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
+**Note:** In case you get the following error while installing on ubuntu ```qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
 This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.
 Available platform plugins are: minimalegl, offscreen, eglfs, vnc, wayland, wayland-egl, minimal, vkkhrdisplay, linuxfb, xcb.```